 - Just write!
 Even if it’s just a few paragraphs (though it could be as much as 500words when you get into it!)

 Who am I to say all this?
 Truth?
-No one really, but I genuinely hope it helps and in case you need me to justify myself here’s the bio: Melissa Kay is mum to a two year old, works as a copywriter, is a sometimes single parent (due to a travelling husband) and attempts to occasionally have fun and see friends.
-She’s written and been published (mostly in magazines and newspapers, but also some short stories) and her YA novel opening was shortlisted for the SCBWI’s Undiscovered Voices 2016.
-She’s managed to write consistently since the birth of her son and returning to work.
+No one really, but I genuinely hope it helps and in case you need me to justify myself, here’s the bio: Melissa Kay is mum of two, spent ten years as an English teacher and works as a copywriter.
+She is a sometimes single parent (due to a travelling husband) and attempts to occasionally take photos, travel, have fun and see friends.
+She’s been published (mostly in magazines and newspapers, but also short stories and – most recently – a picture book), over almost twenty years and her YA novel was shortlisted for the SCBWI’s Undiscovered Voices 2016.